-Impact of planning on Power station projects
+Impact of planning on power generation projects

 Most outages had serious risk points relating to a lack of pre-planning and definition, together with late financial approval and poor supplier management.
 In addition, as time to deliver ran out, each project was significantly de-scoped, leaving key works uncompleted and presenting the risk of ongoing operational inefficiencies.
 This was an on-going structural issue.

-I suggested that I work with one of the company’s internal audit team members to carry out a full audit of the process over a 4-month period.
+Secondly, we needed to ensure that we did those things in the right way.
+We worked with one of the company’s internal audit team members to simultaneously carry out a full rolling audit of the process over a 4-month period.
 The purpose of involving an internal auditor was to:

-- ensure we had enough resource to complete the work in time
+- Ensure we had enough resource to complete the work in time